Joel Cooper (footballer)

-Joel William Cooper (born 29 February 1996) is a Northern Irish professional footballer who plays as a winger for NIFL Premiership club Linfield.
+Joel William Cooper (born 29 February 1996) is a Northern Irish professional footballer who plays as a winger for NIFL Premiership club Coleraine.

-Cooper began his career with local NIFL Championship club Ballyclare Comrades, playing 49 games before joining Glenavon in the NIFL Premiership in 2015.
-He won the Irish Cup and NIFL Charity Shield with Glentoran and was named as Northern Ireland Young Player of the Year for the 2015–16 season.
-He signed with Linfield in 2018 and won two NIFL Premiership titles and an Irish League Cup title, as well as the Northern Ireland Football Writers' Association Player of the Year award for the 2019–20 season.
-He moved to the English Football League after signing with Oxford United for an undisclosed fee in July 2020, though spent the second half of the 2020–21 season back on loan at Linfield, where he would win another Premiership and Irish Cup title.
+Cooper began his career with his local NIFL Championship club Ballyclare Comrades, playing 49 games before joining Glenavon in the NIFL Premiership in 2015.
+He won the Irish Cup and NIFL Charity Shield with Glenavon and was named as Northern Ireland Young Player of the Year for the 2015–16 season.
+He signed with Linfield in 2018.
+He won two Irish Premiership titles and an Irish League Cup title, as well as the Northern Ireland Football Writers' Association Player of the Year award for the 2019–20 season.
+He moved to the English Football League after signing with Oxford United for an undisclosed fee in July 2020.
+However, he spent the second half of the 2020–21 season back on loan at Linfield, where he would win another Irish Premiership and Irish Cup title.
 He joined Port Vale on loan for the second half of the 2021–22 season.

-He returned to Northern Ireland and rejoined Linfield in May 2022.
+He returned to Northern Ireland and re-joined Linfield in May 2022, helping them to win the Northern Ireland Football League Cup in 2023 and 2024.
+He won the Ulster Footballer of the Year and Northern Ireland Football Writers' Association Player of the Year award as Linfield won the 2024–25 league title.
+He signed with Coleraine in June 2025.